DigitalHealthcareLab/JointAttention/README.md

 * Cut-offs for multi-labels are based on on ADOS CSS or CARS cut-off scores

 ## How to run codes
-* Run #process_multiple_targets.sh to train and validate models
+* Run 'process_multiple_targets.sh to train and validate models
-* Run #draw_bargraph.py to get graphical performance measure results
+* Run 'draw_bargraph.py' to get graphical performance measure results
-# Run #draw_clustermap.py to draw cluster maps using attention weights
+* Run 'draw_clustermap.py' to draw cluster maps using attention weights
-# Run #draw_gradcam.py to draw gradcam
+* Run 'draw_gradcam.py' to draw gradcam on RGB videos used in model training